Glossary

 - Point

-- An amount equal to 1 % of he principal amount of the investment note.
-The lenders assesses Loan discounts points at closing to increase the yield on the mortgage to a position competitive with other types of investments.
+- An amount equal to 1% of the principal amount of the loan note.
+Lenders assess loan discount points at closing to increase the yield on the mortgage to a position competitive with other types of investments.

-- A fee charges to a mortgagor who pays a loan before it is due. this is NOT allowed for FHA or VA Loans.
+- A fee charged to a mortgagor who pays a loan before it is due.
+This is not allowed for FHA or VA loans.

 - Insurance written by a private company protecting the lender against loss if the borrower defaults on the mortgage.

 - A written document in which the purchaser agrees to buy certain real estate and the seller agrees to sell under stated terms and conditions.
-Also called a sales contract or sales agreement, earnest/ nest money contract or agreement for sale.
+Also called a sales contract, sales agreement, or earnest-money contract.

 R